 - Wear comfy clothes

-- Make the space smell nice (I like to use this room spray** at the moment as candles can be dangerous when your stuff is everywhere)
+- Make the space smell nice (I like to use room spray as candles can be dangerous when your stuff is everywhere)

 I really hope not…